ecalio07/enron/environment/BEST_PRACTICES.md

 Excellet tool for reprodutibility.
 It enable documents to contain both code and rich text elements.
 Because of the mix of code and text elements, these documents are the ideal place to bring together an analysis description and its results as well as they can be executed perform the data analysis in real time.

-No início tive algumas dificuldades para trabalhar com a parte textual do notebook.
-Depois descobri que é na verdade simples, bastando apenas utilizar a célula como tipo markdown para inserir textos.

-Perdi certo tempo também insistindo em configurar um diretório padrão para inicializar o notebook via parte gráfica, ao clicar no ícone de inicialização.
-Apareciam pasta e arquivos indesejados e tentei sem sucesso fixar um diretório de abertura padrão.
-Depois descobri que é muito mais simples inicializar o notebook por linha de comando partindo da pasta desejada.
-Assim, se quero que somente as pastas do meu projeto clonado do gitHub apareçam na raiz do notebook no browser, basta entrar na pasta desejada e chamar o notebook.
-Ex: cd C:\Users\DELL\Projetos\enron-paper C:\Users\DELL\Projetos\enron-paper> jupyter notebook

 **Recomendations(Dos and Don'ts):**
-* Do: Version Jupyter Notebook files.
-You can use version names directly and use git versioning to specifying changes in commit messages
+* Do: Think of import references path just like the terminal path structure.
+For instance, if you have your running document inside /deliver folder, and you want to import a image from /figures, you have to move one directory up (../) and then enter figures folder: "../figures"
 * Don´t: chunk all your code in just one cell.
 It is better to use other cells split per modules.
 It is easier to understand the code.
 * Do: Prefer to define functions in Jupyter files, whenever is possible, instead of keeping them in python files for later add imports.
 * Don´t: Initalize jupyter from double click on its icon and waist time trying to set up a initial directory for working project.
 It is simpler to start jupyter from terminal, by typing "jupyter notebook", after entering the directory you wish.
 Notebook will consider the location you initialized the tool as the root of the project.
 * Do: Prefer to have a markdown cell to highligh a portion of the code explanation, rather than having a big cell with a lot of comments.
 Long comments might not be noticed, for it can be boring to read.
+* Do: Version Jupyter Notebook files using names directly and through git versioning to specifying changes in commit messages

 ## Docker: